SudoCode7/Online_Price__Tracking/README.md

 2. time<br/>
 3. requests<br/>
 4. smtplib<br/>
-5. Go on the link https://www.mailjet.com/ , make an account; copy the api and secret key; paste in the program as commented.
+5. Go on the link https://www.mailjet.com/ , make an account; copy the api and secret key; paste in the program where commented.

 <h3>Email Service-</h3>
 Just go and enable access to less secure apps in settings of your mailing